Alex-Werner/SBTree/README.md

 > Fast document store using B+ Tree for fields.
 Adapters support for In-Memory and FileSystem

 Complexity : `O(log(n))` - Help welcome to pass it `O(n)`.
+State : NOT FOR PRODUCTION (see remaining TODO / FIXME / ISSUES).

 This library's goal is to provide a way to quickly store document-based data in-memory or on the filesystem.
 It uses a field-specific indexing system relaying on B+Tree structure.